MethodAtlas

 summary(est)

-# Decomposes the IV estimate into industry-level contributions
+# Decomposes the overall IV estimate into industry-level contributions.

-# alpha_k shows how much each industry drives the overall estimate
+# alpha_k = Rotemberg weight for industry k: how much industry k drives

 bw_result <- bw(